wizardwoes/site/content/glas/page-130/left.md

 Stengers's link between the interesting and evidence in his account of the former as the "relationship of provability to probability."
 Epstein writes, "What makes a certain theory interesting is its presentation of a consistent and plausible proof for what appears to be least probable.
-In other words, the interest of a theory is 1nversely proportional to the probability of its thesis and directly proportional to the provability of its argument" (78).
+In other words, the interest of a theory is inversely proportional to the probability of its thesis and directly proportional to the provability of its argument" (78).